agrc/gis.utah.gov/sharing/examples/index.md

 ## Natural Hazards - Sharing
 {: .text-left}

-A key part of the development process is identifying any natural hazards that may impact a project.
+A key part of the land development process is identifying any natural hazards that may impact a project.
 In the past, we have hosted the Utah Geological Survey's [natural hazard layers]({% link data/geoscience/index.html %}) in the precursor to the Open SGID database.
 However, making a copy of their data introduced the burden of keeping the SGID data up-to-date with their internal data as they constantly work to map hazards in new areas.

 We've worked with UGS to remove the data from the Open SGID and instead share their ArcGIS Online feature services with [SGID Open Data](https://opendata.gis.utah.gov).
-This ensures there is only one copy of the data and all updates are immediately reflected in the public dataset.
+This sharing method ensures there is only one copy of the data and you see the edits and updates as soon as UGS makes them.

 ## Historical Aerial Imagery - Sharing
 {: .text-left}